tonethar/IGME-330-Master/notes/HW-php-web-service-5.md

 ## V. Submission

-1) As was mentioned before, you need to ZIP **bored-client.html**  and POST it to the myCourses dropbox
+1) As was mentioned earlier, you need to ZIP up **bored-client.html**  and POST it to the myCourses dropbox

-2) ZIP up **shout-proxy.php** and post it to myCourses.
-Put the "people" url where it is located in the comments fild of the dropbox
+2) Also ZIP up **shout-proxy.php** and post it to myCourses.
+Put the url where it is located on banjo in the comments field of the dropbox so that we can test it

 3) **Optional Extra credit opportunity (worth 1 HW assignment)**